NeuralEnsemble/elephant/doc/style_guide.rst

 Rules are based on numpydoc, PEP8 and results of discussions during the Elephant Hackathon 2020.

+In the Python code blocks below, some remarks are included using JavaScript style notation <!-- comment -->.
+They provide additional information regarding the code that is being presented as example.

 Module docstring
 ----------------

-The module should start with its own docstring.
+The module should start with its own docstring in the first line.
 The example below illustrates show it should be implemented.

 .. code-block:: python